This page features a representative selection of part work by Cambridge Youth Opera. Please see Past Productions for a complete list of past projects.

 Sadly, we were unable to perform Hansel and Gretel as planned in March 2020 because of the COVID pandemic.
 In October 2020, we were able to photograph and record, with piano, some of the singers in a socially distanced setting.
 Here Gretel teaches Hansel to dance.
 [Photography and sound]

-The Little Sweep involved singers across the range that we work with.
-In this extended video clip the Children, aged 11 – 16 are joined by student/conservatoire singers as the Sweeps and Miss Baggot, a CYO alumna.
+The Little Sweep involved singers at all levels of experience.
+In this scene the Children, aged 11 – 16 some of who are performing for the first time, are joined by student/conservatoire singers as the Sweeps and Miss Baggot, a CYO alumna.
 The Governess, Rowan, is sung by an 18 year old in her first opera performance.
 [Live performance video]

-Developing the CYO chorus is as important to us as the solo singers.
+Developing the CYO chorus is as important to us as the solo singers – all receive vocal, musical and dramatic coaching.
 Our unauditioned choruse ranges from experienced choral singers to those who have never sung in public.
 Here the Bacchantes, aged 14 – 19, from Daphnis and Chloe plan how each will be the one to trap Daphnis.
 [Photography and live performance sound]

 Movement and Dance